Helping people has always been Susan Walker’s biggest interest.

 “When I’m told by people in the community that they appreciate the work we do and the commitment our employees have for the services we provide, I’m very happy and proud to be a member of this family,” Walker said.

-In the future, she looks forward to BPUB continuing to make technological upgrades to its infrastructure to provide faster access of information to customers.
+In the future, she looks forward to BPUB continuing to make technological upgrades to its infrastructure to provide faster access to information to customers.

 Walker recently celebrated 41 years of marriage with her husband Bob and has three children, Matthew, Shane and Logan.
 Their blessings continue to grow as they are expecting the arrival of their first grandchild.
 George, a 15-month-old golden-doodle, is as excited as the rest of his family to meet the new baby.